onkar895/FULL-STACK-REACT-AND-NODE/JavaScript Basic to Advance/JS Fundamentals/Comparison-Operators.md

 console.log(obj1 > obj2); // false
 console.log(obj1.val1 > obj2.val2); // false
 console.log(obj2 > obj1); // false
-console.log(obj2.val2 > obj1.val1); // true
+// When you use the > OR < operator with objects (obj2 > obj1), JavaScript attempts to compare their references.
+// Meaning they are located in different places in memory and have different references.
+// Since obj1 and obj2 point to different memory locations, JavaScript will not consider them equal, and the comparison obj2 > obj1 will be false. console.log(obj2.val2 > obj1.val1); // true
 ```